 The Olympic sprint is also so known as the team sprint.
 This is a three-man time trial held over three laps of a velodrome for men.
 Two teams race against one another starting on opposite sides of the track.
 At the end of the first lap, the leading rider in each team pulls up the banking leaving the second rider to lead for the next lap.
 At the end of the second lap, the second rider does the same, leaving the third rider to complete the last lap on his own.
 This race favors a team with three strong sprinters since it is important to get up to speed quickly and to finish strong.
 Women ride in teams of two and the event is held over two laps.

 This race originated in Japan, where it is the predominant form of cycle racing.
 The people there bet on the outcome of the events and there is so much money in the sport in Japan that many of their top Keirin riders do not go to the world championships.
 The only Japanese rider to win the Keirin at the World championships is Harumi Honda in 1987 at Vienna.

 There are a few differences between the Japanese Keirin and the international discipline.
 Tracks there are banked less steeply than in most other places and an all-weather asphalt surface allows Keirin racing in the rain.
 The goal of Japanese Keirin racers is to win as much money as they can all the time.
 Riders would need to peak very high to be successful at the World championship level and would have to recover afterwards.
 This would harm the potential of earning winnings and does not make sense from a professional Keirin racing point of view.

 A motorcycle paces the field of eight, leading them faster and faster around the track while the riders jockey for position behind it.
-Two laps before the end of the race the motorcycle peels off and the riders are free to sprint for the finish line.
+Three laps before the end of the race the motorcycle peels off and the riders are free to sprint for the finish line.